 This happens even with PIA’s extra security measures enabled.
 However, the IP address WebRTC detects seems to point to the VPN server IP, not ours.
 PIA seems to route STUN requests through its servers to hide the client’s real IP address.
 So, there does seem to be some protection, but it’s not related to MACE.

 However, it’s hard to say how comprehensive this solution is.
 WebRTC isn’t PIA’s responsibility, as the support agent pointed out.
 Even the best VPNs can’t substitute for user configuration.
-However, PIA does provide further guides on how to eliminate this issue.
-If you’re concerned about anonymous browsing, you’ll want to do this anyway.

 Does Private Internet Access Keep Logs?